 In simple terms, we can’t actually know reality by just knowing about it – and we can't solve the reality problem in spite of reality.

 And just as simply, reality is its own and only proof – and the only context able to validate a healthy meta-reality.
 After all it's the actual circumstances of our existence that ultimately determine the trustworthiness and utility of our personal view – which meanwhile informs our choices and behavior – which shape the quality and trajectory of our existence.
 Ongoing reality is the only and best solution to the human reality problem.
 Which is to say, letting reality guide our meta-reality involvement is existentially optimal.

 Resolving the meta-reality problem permits some interesting answers to our seemingly unanswerable questions:

 What is reality?
 Reality is the context of existence.

 How can I know for sure?
-By accepting reality.
+By discerning and accepting my context.

 How do I reconcile my personal view of reality with what's actually happening?
 By recognizing that reality is precedent to my personal view.

 How do I reconcile my view with the views of others?
 By recognizing that reality is the shared context of everything and everyone that exists.